lucas874/swarm-composition-artifact/README.md

 * Storing scripts in home folder of image as xyz.sh or installing them as /usr/local/bin/xyz like now?

 #### TODO:
+* TEst if everythin works with redirecting stderr to log file so like make rust code not work see if stack trace logged etc.
+* add more logging so that we can se how/if something goes wrong. look at tracing.
+DONE, unless current amout of logging is not enough.
+Ask if it is.
+* DONE.
+Using cargo build --release -all-targets Make build time shorter possibly, when running kick-the-tires?
+Building more things in dockerfile what does criterion run and what does npm run build build?
+	Say this make take a minute...
+* Reusable show how to uncomment something to make it fail or not being a proper implementation.
+And how to implement something.
+* Mount things, have a look at https://archive.softwareheritage.org/browse/origin/directory/?origin_url=https://github.com/jolie/lemma2jolie build script.
+* Write a proper readme.
+Explaining things like how to change examples etc.
+* Check that everything with machines went ok. e.g. by redirecting stderr of machines to some file and then checking if empty or nonexisting.
+* checkmarks etc.
+* Consider zipping old criterion folder and old benchmark sub size folder if invoked again.
+* Test new things -- checking the existence of process -- by introducing errors to rust code.
+Hoping it will fail, send trace to stdout, move on report error to user and store stderr in file.
+* For mounting: consider mounting folders containing demos and the ones containing results.
+But not the ones with machine-check and runner source code because shadows.
+Might become weird?
+    - But shipping it with source code for those libraries and say that to observe changes in container you must rebuild the container

+#### DONE:
 * Remove date command invocation from scripts.
 DONE
 * Output where results are stored in scripts.
 DONE
-* LOG things from demos as well
+* LOG things from demos as well AND CHECK THEM DONE
-* Remember to check -- if everything ok then ok otherwise send log file to us blabla
+* Remember to check -- if everything ok then ok otherwise send log file to us blabla DONE
-* TEst if everythin works with redirecting stderr to log file so like make rust code not work see if stack trace logged etc.
 * Report to same log everywhere?
 DONE.
 Except for demos should be separate...
-* You may assume bash.
-Try with mounting.
-May assume that we can hand in a readme and the artifact itself.
-* add more logging so that we can se how/if something goes wrong. look at tracing.
 * Pipe to pv instead of dev null.
 Log everything basically, building and running.
 Looking is for our sake.
-* DONE.
-Using cargo build --release -all-targets Make build time shorter possibly, when running kick-the-tires?
-Building more things in dockerfile what does criterion run and what does npm run build build?
-	Say this make take a minute...
-* Reusable show how to uncomment something to make it fail or not being a proper implementation.
-And how to implement something.
-* Mount things, have a look at https://archive.softwareheritage.org/browse/origin/directory/?origin_url=https://github.com/jolie/lemma2jolie build script.
+DONE
 * Clearer output: Say everything ok or something went wrong please send logfile to us.
-Both log and long experiment
+Both log and long experiment DONE
 * Consider not using cargo test for subscription size things.
 THINK it's fine.
 Just redirect and monitor as now.
-* Write a proper readme.
-Explaining things like how to change examples etc.
-* Check that everything with machines went ok. e.g. by redirecting stderr of machines to some file and then checking if empty or nonexisting.
-* checkmarks etc.
+DONE
-* Remove progress prints in rust code
+* Remove progress prints in rust code DONE
+* Check that perf bench has the right number of files.
+Checked that output csv has 5 for short or 455 lines for long.
+DONE

+#### Other
+* You may assume bash.
+Try with mounting.
+May assume that we can hand in a readme and the artifact itself.